t-regx/t-regx.github.io/docs/match-groups.md

 });
 ```

-The difference is - how they work when then group is not matched:
+The difference is - how they work when the group is not matched:

 ```php
 pattern('(?<schema>https?://)?\w+\.\w+')->match('google.com')->first(function (Match $match) {